People often use the terms digital signatures and electronic signatures interchangeably, unaware of the differences between the two.

 To create a simple electronic signature in Penneo, you can either draw/type your signature or insert a picture of it in the document.

-To create a digital signature via Penneo, you can use either one of the following eIDs:
+To create a digital signature via Penneo, you can use our integration with itsme® Sign or any of the following eIDs: